jez/blog/_posts/2022-06-06-error-recovery-part-4.md

     lookahead token that induced the error.
 If it discarded nothing, then the range would just be the location of the lookahead token.

-    Using the example above, if the `'.'` token was the only token Bison had to discard, the error token's location would be set to span from that `'.'` token all the way to the `'end'` lookahead token.
+    Using the example above, if the `'.'` token was the only token Bison needed to discard, the error token's location would be set to span from that `'.'` token all the way to the `'end'` lookahead token.

 [^yyerror]:
   In C++ parsers, this is called `parser::error`.

 [^happy]:
-  Other parser generators, for example [Happy] for Haskell but do _not_ necessarily report an error when an `error` token is produced.
+  Other parser generators, for example [Happy] for Haskell do not necessarily report an error when an `error` token is produced.

 [^delay]: